Besses o' th' Barn Band: Tours

 The band made two "world tours" in the early 1900s, one between 1906 and 1908 and the other also lasting for more than a year.
-With Alexander Owen as its conductor, the band visited Australia, Canada, Fiji, Hawaii, New Zealand, South Africa and the USA.
+With Alexander Owen as its conductor, the band visited Australia, Canada, Fiji, Hawaii, New Zealand, South Africa and the US.
 A tour of Canada between August and October 1932 saw them play 112 concerts.

 Besses Boys' Band

 Besses Boys' Band was formed in October 1943, having been preceded from 1940 by classes that taught musical theory and practice.
 There had been a trend for the creation of junior bands since around the early 1930s.
 J. C. Wright was the first bandmaster and senior members assisted in teaching the newcomers, who numbered around 60 boys within a year.
 Besses Band faced "massive problems" during the Second World War and the new section ensured its survival.

 The Boys' Band won the National Youth Band Championships in five of the six years between inauguration of the competition in 1945 and its demise in 1950.
 It was ineligible to compete in 1948 because the rules stipulated that a band that had won on three consecutive occasions could not compete.

 Peter Skellern was a notable member.
 He had success as a singer-pianist and entertainer, sometimes collaborating with the Grimethorpe Colliery Band in recordings, on television and on stage.